PurpleBriar/relaybot/README.md

 1. In Echobot project (created in step 1), go to src directory and add MicrosoftAppId and MicrosoftAppPassword values to appsettings.json

-1. Update and run [this script](https://github.com/PurpleBriar/relaybot/blob/main/scripts/zipAndDeploy.sh) to zip your bot and deploy it to Azure
+1. Update and run [zipAndDeploy.sh](scripts/zipAndDeploy.sh) to zip your bot and deploy it to Azure